-The NRF MicroCert program aims to introduce participants to key technologies shaping business as well as the legal, regulatory and risk issues related to their deployment and can be accessed through the NRF Institute.
-The program is available at no cost to clients and key contacts of the firm and is designed to equip participants with practical disruptive technology legal skills.
+The NRF MicroCert program aims to introduce participants to key technologies shaping business as well as the legal, regulatory and risk issues related to their deployment and can be accessed through the NRF Institute, the firm’s premium knowledge site.
+The program, which is available at no cost to clients and key contacts of the firm, is designed to equip participants with practical disruptive technology legal skills.